U.S. Sales Satisfaction Index (SSI) Study

 - Influential reasons for visiting and purchasing from selling dealer

-- Time spent during each of the six phases of the purchase process
+- Time spent at dealership during the purchase process

 - Key salesperson and dealer staff performance metrics

-- Vehicle delivery performance, including salesperson’s explanation and setting of vehicle features
+- Vehicle delivery performance, including salesperson’s explanation of vehicle features

-- Dealership advocacy measures and future brand and dealer repurchase intentions
+- Dealership and brand advocacy measures and future brand and dealer repurchase intentions

 - Reasons for rejecting other dealerships shopped